-Proposals to create new community gardens, allotments or orchards in a primarily residential Grid Square will be supported, provided proper provision is made for off-street car parking and other ancillary facilities.
+Proposals to create new community gardens, allotments or orchards in a primarily residential Grid Square will be supported, provided that provision is made to Milton Keynes Council standards for off-street car parking and other ancillary facilities.

 3.26 This policy encourages proposals to establish new community gardens, allotments or orchards, which have become increasingly popular with urban communities in recent years.
 These new facilities should be well-located - ideally part of or adjoining the Green Infrastructure Network of Policy WN4 to enable ecological connectivity - and accompanied by the necessary supporting infrastructure, e.g. car parking.